vikas-chaubey/Machine-Learning---CAP6610/README.md

 # Machine-Learning---CAP6610
-All Assignments and Project submissions done as part of Machine Learning coursework ,by Kejun Huang at University of Florida.
+All Assignments and Project submissions done as part of Machine Learning coursework ,by Professor Kejun Huang at University of Florida.